 The period of time between when accepted students are announced and the time these students are expected to start coding.
 This time is an excellent one to introduce your GSoC contributors to the community, get them on the right mailing lists, introduce them to the codebase, discuss how they will work with their mentors on their timeline for the program, etc.

-A review by the Mentor of his or her Student's work or a review by the Student of his or her Mentor.
+A review by the Mentor of their Student's work or a review by the Student of their Mentor.

 Google Summer of Code

 The list of ideas for Projects an Organization would like GSoC contributors to work on during the program.
 The list is published by an Organization on its website.

 Internet Relay Chat - a communication forum used by many open source organizations.
 Basically a giant chat room where you can talk with other developers in the community in real time.

 The Organization Administrators and Mentors for a given Organization.

 A member of an organization who oversees the progress of a student participant.
 Mentors are required to be contributors to an open source project before being assigned a GSoC student.

 An open source, free software or technology-related project that mentors GSoC contributors for Google Summer of Code.
 Also known as a mentor organization.

 Organization Administrator (Org Admin)

 An organization administrator oversees the progress of a mentor organization and its GSoC contributors throughout the program.
 Duties include creating org application, inviting mentors, making sure all evaluations have been completed, and dealing with mentor stipends.